Corporate Venture Capital: how the expectations of big ships and small pirates converge

-This financial objective is even clearer at the multi-corporate, highly diversified fund Aster, which insists on the increase of shared financial resources enabled by the multi-corporate approach and reaffirms its venture capitalist role, with a forefront economic objective, for themselves, for their sponsors and for the young start-ups:
+This financial objective is even clearer at the multi-corporate, highly diversified fund Aster.
+The fund insists on the increase of shared financial resources enabled by the multi-corporate approach; it also reaffirms its venture capitalist role, with a forefront economic objective, for themselves, for their sponsors and for the young start-ups:

 “Our goal is to build successful companies allowing good financial returns! ”

 Such a financial objective drives the preferred investment criteria: of course, the quality and complementarity of the entrepreneurial team, a common criteria in VC and major key success factor.
 Aster also seeks “different and unique insight into a market or a problem and thus providing a new value proposition”.

 “We need to be convinced that there exists a sizable market, and take advantage of it thanks to a sound business model.
 We are enthusiastic about companies that are working on innovative products and business models that have the potential to change the game in their market ." (website, Aster, june 2017).

 Funding is limited in time, and released stage by stage.
 This financial logic (seed, early stage, venture capital, growth capital) allows the entrepreneurial team be as innovative as possible within the cash boundaries governed by a frugality that characterizes entrepreneurship.
 Aster has the ability to invest from early to growth stages, “typically between 1 and 5 million euros as a first investment, with the ability to follow up with 10 million euros in later rounds .”